Aronnaxx/d00t/README.md

    - Run `uv run doot.py --setup` to set up the environment
    - Run `uv run doot.py --test-imports` to verify imports work

-3. **Vision model issues:**
+3. **Ollama issues:**
-   - Ensure Ollama is installed and running
+   - Ensure Ollama is installed and running with `ollama serve`
    - Check that the model is available with `ollama list`
+   - Pull required models with `ollama pull gemma:latest`
+   - The Duck VLA system exclusively uses Ollama for LLM functionality

 4. **PortAudio library not found:**
    - Install the portaudio development package with `sudo apt install portaudio19-dev`